 IFE is the licence holder for ownership and operation of Norway's two research reactors as well as for the operation of the combined disposal and storage facility in Himdalen.
-It is the responsibility of IFE to ensure the highest possible levels of safety for all its nuclear facilities during operation, decommissioning and closure of facilities.
-Safety levels shall be in accordance with the licence requirements and appropriate international standards.
+It is the responsibility of IFE to ensure the highest possible levels of the safety for all its nuclear facilities during operation, decommissioning and closure of facilities.
+The safety levels shall be in accordance with the licence requirements and appropriate international standards.
 A licence for operation is normally granted for specific time period.
 At the end of a licence period the operator must apply for a new licence.
-New/fully updated safety reports shall be sent to the Ministry with the licence renewal application.
-The current licence for the IFE's nuclear facilities expires 31 December 2018, with the exeption of the HBWR reactor which expires 31 December 2014.
-The license for operation of the Himdalen facility expires 30 April 2012.
+New/fully updated SARs shall be sent to the Ministry with the licence renewal application.
+The current licence for the IFE's nuclear facilities expires: